block/goose/README.md

 ## GOOSE 1.0!!

-This is the branch for goose 1.0 which is a port over from python to rust + typescript/electron for optional desktop environment.
+This is the branch for goose 1.0 WIP: which is a port over from python to rust + typescript/electron for optional desktop environment.
+WATCH THIS SPACE

 ## Building